olivier1208/nrs-idt-webapp/README.md

  - Using Vue Router to implement a more complex routing system
  - Implementing a more complex filtering system
  - CI/CD pipeline integration with auto deployment
+ - Adding commitizen to enforce a commit message convention
+ - Using SemVer to manage the versioning of the app

 ## BONUS 🤘